ebolotin6/ebolotin6.github.io/projects.md

 <h2 class="topmargin">MS projects</h2>

-The following section contains some projects from my MS program, organized by topic and semester. <font color="blue">Please let me know if you want read access, as these projects are stored in private github repos</font>.
+The following section contains some projects from my MS program, organized by topic and semester.

 ### DL & ML projects
 ---